André Breton: Later life

 Breton returned to Paris in 1946, where he opposed French colonialism (for example as a signatory of the Manifesto of the 121 against the Algerian War) and continued, until his death, to foster a second group of surrealists in the form of expositions or reviews (La Brèche, 1961–65).
 In 1959, he organized an exhibit in Paris.

-By the end of World War II, André Breton decided to embrace anarchism explicitly.
-In 1952, Breton wrote "It was in the black mirror of anarchism that surrealism first recognised itself."
-Breton consistently supported the francophone Anarchist Federation and he continued to offer his solidarity after the Platformists around founder and Secretary General Georges Fontenis transformed the FA into the Fédération communiste libertaire.
+Breton consistently supported the francophone Anarchist Federation and he continued to offer his solidarity after the Platformists around founder and Secretary General Georges Fontenis transformed the FA into the Fédération communiste libertaire (FCL).

-Like a small number of intellectuals during the time of the Algerian War, he continued to support the FCL when it was forced to go underground, even providing shelter to Fontenis, who was in hiding.
-He refused to take sides in the politically divided French anarchist movement, even though both he and Péret expressed solidarity to the new Anarchist Federation rebuilt by a group of synthesist anarchists.
-He also worked with the FA in the Anti-Fascist Committees in the 1960s.

 André Breton died at the age of 70 in 1966, and was buried in the Cimetière des Batignolles in Paris.

 Legacy

 Breton as a collector

 Breton was an avid collector of art, ethnographic material, and unusual trinkets.
 He was particularly interested in materials from the northwest coast of North America.
-During a financial crisis he experienced in 1931, most of his collection (along with that of his friend Paul Éluard) was auctioned.
+During a financial crisis, he experienced in 1931, most of his collection (along with that of his friend Paul Éluard) was auctioned.
 He subsequently rebuilt the collection in his studio and home at 42 rue Fontaine.
 The collection grew to over 5,300 items: modern paintings, drawings, sculptures, photographs, books, art catalogs, journals, manuscripts, and works of popular and Oceanic art.

 French anthropologist Claude Lévi-Strauss endorsed Breton's skill in authentication based on their time together in 1940s New York.

 After Breton's death on 28 September 1966, his third wife, Elisa, and his daughter, Aube, allowed students and researchers access to his archive and collection.
 After thirty-six years, when attempts to establish a surrealist foundation to protect the collection were opposed, the collection was auctioned by Calmels Cohen at Drouot-Richelieu.
 A wall of the apartment is preserved at the Centre Georges Pompidou.

-Nine previously unpublished manuscripts, including the Manifeste du surréalisme, were auctioned by Sotheby's in May 2008.
+Nine previously partly unpublished manuscripts, including the Manifeste du surréalisme, were auctioned by Sotheby's in May 2008.